almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 ## Before

-### Make sure your entire outfit matches, including your socks.
+### Make sure your entire outfit matches, including your socks

 I once did a mock interview session for some students.
 I went into the waiting room, called the next interviewee, and as he got up something stood out to me about his attire.